A tropical framework for using Porteous formula: Tropical Chern Classes

-Note that $c_k(F)$ above is well-defined by Lemma \ref{well-def} and independent of the choice of rational section by Theorem \ref{indep}.
-Furthermore, isomorphic vector bundles do indeed have the same Chern classes.
-We state a ``tropical analogue" of Whitney's formula.
+The class $c_k(F)$ above is well-defined by Lemma \ref{well-def} and independent of the choice of rational section by Theorem \ref{indep}.
+Furthermore, isomorphic vector bundles have the same Chern classes.
+We state a tropical analogue of Whitney's formula.

 \begin{theorem}[Tropical Whitney's Formula] If we have a short exact sequence of finite rank tropical vector bundles over $X$,

 then $c(\mathcal{F}) = c(\mathcal{E})c(\mathcal{G}).$ \end{theorem}